Savoury, Hearty Reds

 (Burgundy, France) Domaine de Thalie - Pierres Levées Rouge 2018

 A wonderful Gamay from Southern Burgundy.
 This is not quite the typical light and bright style found in Beaujolais further South but rather a more textured and darker-fruited affair.
 Very juicy, packed full of flavour, an immediate wine that punches way above its weight.
 Gorgeous.
 Made by Peter Gierszewki, a first generation Burgundian of Polish parents who started this small 4.5 ha estate in 2009 with a view to push the limits of natural farming in his parcels, an ethos he also brings into the cellar.
 Beautiful naturally made Burgundy wines but with a very strong sense of belonging.

-Gorgeous natural Nero d'Avola from Camporeale in the west of Sicily.
-This wine is vinified in steel tanks for purity of fruit, and is bottled with zero additions.
-It is medium bodied, velvety, has a profile of dense black fruits, spices, and a great balance.
+Gorgeous Nerello Mascalese from Camporeale in the west of Sicily.
+This wine is vinified in steel tanks for purity of fruit, and showcases the true character of this delicate grape.
+Out of all the wines in this bundle it is perhaps the lightest one, but its velvety texture and deep dark fruit profile makes it work perfectly within this line up.
 A perfect wine for a dark evening or to accompany meat or root vegetable dishes.
 Made by the team at Valdibella, an impressive and inspiring cooperative based in Sicily's west who have a huge focus on biodiverse farmlands, an active social impact, and are part of the Addiopizzo anti-mafia movement.